 As a church we seem to have favour with lots of the families in our local area, many of whom have no other connection to church other than attending, for example, Soul Tots on a Wednesday or one of our after-school clubs.
 We know of many families who are struggling to cope for different reasons, family breakdown, financial pressures, bereavement, illness and so on.
 We also know that a child’s early years are critical to their future.
 We want to help these families who are under tremendous pressure, and help them give their children the best start in life.
 As a result we are creating a position on our church staff that is for those who are not part of our church.
 It’s an amazing way we can continue to be ‘good news’ to our community.

-Anna Yule will be employed, as of September, four days per week as the Community and Families Support Worker.
+Anna Yule is now employed four days per week as the Community and Families Support Worker.
 Her role will be to get beside vulnerable families and serve in whatever way is most needed.
 It will be done on the basis of relationship and it will complement what we see developing with Make Lunch.
 Anna’s role is not simply to do this on our behalf, but to lead the way for the rest of the church to join with her.

 HOW CAN I GET INVOLVED?